 The most obvious cause of hormone imbalances in women is menopause, which occurs with age.
 Menopause is a natural process that the female goes through at some point, usually between the ages of 48 and 55.
 Some women tend to go through menopause at a younger age, while other also experience menopause at a later age.

 Menopause occurs when a women’s ovaries stops releasing eggs.
 Some women go through menopause due to surgery, but others go through this process naturally.

 According to WebMD, women who naturally go through menopause will experience three stages of this event.
-These three stages include perimenopause, menopause and postmenopause.
+These three stages include postmenopause.
 During these three stages, women may be prone to developing a hormone imbalance.
 It is also important to know that during pregnancy, hormone levels may also fluctuate a lot.

 This can also cause an imbalance of hormones, which may lead to numerous symptoms.

 Apart from menopause and pregnancy, many other potential causes exist that may cause an imbalance in hormones amongst women.
 According to Planet Naturopath, one of the most significant elements that contributes changes in hormone balances is stress.

 Stress can arise from any element of our daily lives, such as work.
 In many cases, women may also find that problems in their relationship or marriage leads to excess stress.
 Stress does not have to be psychological to interfere with the body’s hormone production.

 Physical stress, such as not sleeping enough, experiencing pain and inflammation can all contribute towards physical stress and a change in hormone production.

 When problems develop with the digestive tract, hormone production may also be affected in some ways.
 The most common digestive problems that affect hormones include diarrhea, constipation, bloating and gas.
 Acid reflux may also cause problems with hormones.